September 11th Commission Fast Facts

 December 16, 2002 - President Bush appoints former New Jersey Governor Thomas Kean to chair the Commission.

-March 31 - April 1, 2003 - First public hearings take place.
+March 31 - April 1, 2003 - The first of twelve public hearings take place.
 The focus is hearing from victims and people impacted by 9/11.

-May 22 - May 23, 2003 - Second public hearings take place.
-The focus is Congressional oversight and aviation security.

 July 8, 2003 - The first interim report is released.